Peptic Ulcer Disease

 Management

-Any patient with suspected or confirmed peptic ulcer disease should be given lifestyle advice to reduce symptoms, such as smoking cessationweight loss, and reduction in alcohol consumption.
-There should also be an avoidance / cessation of NSAIDs where possible.
+Any patient with peptic ulcer disease should be given lifestyle advice to reduce symptoms, such as smoking cessationweight loss, and reduction in alcohol consumption.
+There should also be an avoidance of NSAIDs where possible.

 Complications

-The main complications of peptic ulcer disease are perforation, haemorrhage, and pyloric stenosis (rare).
+The main complications of peptic ulcer disease are bleeding, perforation, or gastric outlet obstruction.

 Key Points

-• H. pylori and NSAIDs are the most common causes for peptic ulcer disease
+• pylori and NSAIDs are the most common causes for peptic ulcer disease

-• Conservative management, through lifestyle changes and PPI therapy, is the mainstay of treatment in most cases
+• Conservative management, through lifestyle changes and proton pump inhibitors, is the mainstay of treatment in most cases

-• Any patient with red-flag symptoms or not responding to conservative management should be referred for urgent upper GI endscopy
+• Any patient with red-flag symptoms or not responding to conservative management should be referred for urgent upper GI endoscopy

 • Surgical management of uncomplicated peptic ulcer disease is rare